-We urge all universities to pursue additional research and to support sustainable agricultural endeavors including, but not limited to, organic farming, local food and sustainable agriculture practices and cooperate with other entities doing such research.
+We urge all educational institutions to pursue research and education to support sustainable agricultural endeavors including, but not limited to, organic farming, local food and sustainable regenerative agriculture practices and cooperate with other entities doing such research and education.

 Corporate Vertical and Horizontal Integration and Price Fixing

 We demand the strict enforcement of the anti-trust laws.